mozilla-metrics/grouperfish/docs/batch_system.rst

    II.
 Write them to some ``hdfs://`` directory

    III.
 Call the transform executable with that directory's path
         (see :ref:`transform-api`)

    IV.
 Tag documents in ElasticSearch
         (if the transform has generated tags, see :ref:`tagging`)

-   V.   POST the results summary document to the rest service
+   V.   POST the results summary document to the rest service, so it
+        will be served to consumers

 .. _transform-api: